MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ---

-## Star ratings in Adaptive Cards
+## Ratings in Adaptive Cards

+In Adaptive Card, you can use the following properties to add ratinga.

+add ratings using the `Input.Rating` property that allow users to provide rating or use the `Rating` property to view the ratings.

-You can display a read-only star rating with the `Rating` property or collect star ratings from users using the `Input.Rating` property in Adaptive Cards.
-The read-only star rating enables you to show user ratings or performance metrics, while the rating input allows users to provide feedback or preferences in a visually appealing manner.
+* `Input.Rating`: Displays a star rating that allows users to hover over the stars and select a rating.
+To allow users to select half star, you can set the `allowHalfSteps` property to `true`.
+The rating input allows users to provide feedback or preferences in a visually appealing manner.

-You can customize how star ratings appear in an Adaptive Card, including their size, color, and the number of stars, to fit the design and needs of your app.
+* `Rating`: Displays a read-only star rating on Adaptive Card.
+To show the number of ratings next to the star rating, you can define the `count` property.
+The read-only star rating enables you to show user ratings or performance metrics.

 ### Rating

-The `Rating` property shows a read-only star rating on your Adaptive Card.
-You can show the number of ratings next to the star rating by defining the `count` property.
-The read-only star rating and rating input are visually different.
-This helps users distinguish between read-only and clickable ratings.

 # [Desktop](#tab/desktop2)